iggredible/Learn-Vim/ch13_the_global_command.md

 ## Reduce Multiple Empty Lines To One Empty Line

-If you have a file with multiple empty lines like the following:
+If you have a text with multiple empty lines:

 ```
 const one = 1;